Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: Definition, basic properties and examples of thin polytopes

 As being hollow is equivalent to $\deg(P) < \dim(P)$, it is evident that every hollow lattice polytope in dimension $\le 2$ is trivially thin.
 Hence, by Proposition~\ref{prop:dim2} every thin polytope in dimension $\le 2$ is trivially thin.
 It will be proven in our first main result Theorem~\ref{thm:3d} that in dimension $3$ all non-trivially thin polytopes are lattice pyramids.
 In particular, Question~\ref{question} has an affirmative answer in dimensions $\le 3$.
 Note that $\conv(e_1,e_2,-e_1-e_2) \circ_\Z 2 \Delta_2$ is an example of a thin simplex in dimension $5$ that is not trivially thin (it has degree $3$), but is not a lattice pyramid, while being a free join with a (trivially) thin factor.

-In higher dimensions our second main result shows that non-trivially thin Gorenstein polytopes are Gorenstein joins with a trivially thin factor, so that Question~\ref{question} has an affirmative answer also in the Gorenstein case (cf. Corollary~\ref{cor:spanning}).
+In higher dimensions our second main result shows that non-trivially thin Gorenstein polytopes are so-called Gorenstein joins (see Definition~\ref{def:Gorenstein-join}) with a trivially thin factor, so that Question~\ref{question} has an affirmative answer also in the Gorenstein case (see Corollary~\ref{cor:spanning}).

 Computationally, we have verified that Question~\ref{question} has an affirmative answer for all $4$-dimensional lattice polytopes of lattice volume $\leq 21$, for all $5$-dimensional lattice simplices of lattice volume $\leq 20$ and for all $6$-dimensional lattice simplices of lattice volume $\leq 16$.
 We provide some of the relevant data at \cite{github}.